 Lakewood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Lakewood is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Lakewood who are college-educated is somewhat higher than the average US community of 21.84%: 26.09% of adults in Lakewood have at least a bachelor's degree.

 The per capita income in Lakewood in 2022 was $34,556, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $138,224 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.